kavishbaghel/ipez/README.md

-# iptool
+# ipwiz

-`iptool` is a lightweight command-line utility built in Go for developers, DevOps engineers, and network admins who work with IP ranges, subnets, and CIDRs on a daily basis.
+`ipwiz` is a lightweight command-line utility built in Go for developers, DevOps engineers, and network admins who work with IP ranges, subnets, and CIDRs on a daily basis.
 It provides quick, practical operations like viewing subnet info, converting CIDRs to ranges, splitting or merging networks, and validating IPs, etc.

 ## Features